-For years, Pacaya was the “must do” tour outside Antigua.
-What could be more interesting than getting up close to molten lava, especially without the rules and restrictions that countries ususally place on otherwise fun adventures.
+For years, hiking Pacaya Volcano was the #1 tour from Antigua.
+Nothing’s more fun than getting up close to molten lava, especially without the rules and restrictions that most other countries apply.
 But in Guatemala, you were free to poke the lava with a stick or count how long it takes for the soles of your shoe to melt.

-Unfortunately, it’s no longer possible to get that close to the lava and everyone is kept at a safe distance.
-In 2014, word on the street is that Pacaya isn’t worth it unless you’ve never seen a volcanic landscape before (and I’ve seen plenty of volcanoes before).
-There are better volcanoes to climb in Guatemala.
+Unfortunately, it’s no longer possible to get that close to the lava due to an uprise in volcanic activity and everyone is kept at a safe distance.
+One closed, word on the street was that Pacaya wasn’t worth it unless you’ve never seen a volcanic landscape before (and I’ve seen plenty of volcanoes before).
 I believed this collective advice — truly I did — but I climbed Pacaya anyway.
 After all, I’m always up for a good hike.

 Heading about an hour outside of Antigua, my group made it to the trailhead near San Francisco de Sales and set off.
 All of us, stubborn as can be, decided not to rent walking sticks or pay for the horseback ride.
 We’d tough it out the old-fashioned way, especially since it didn’t seem nearly as “hellish” as the girls at my homestay had described it.